 Need more space where you can enjoy your hot or cold beverage?
 Or for more family and friends who show up?
 You can create a breakfast nook specifically for light meals and to accommodate more people in the kitchen area.
-In big kitchens, it’s always easier to find some corner where you can put a small table and some chairs – for your breakfast nook.
+In big kitchens, it’s always easier to find a corner where you can put a small table and some chairs – for your breakfast nook.
 But even in city apartments and smaller homes, you can be imaginative and make something cozy with window seats and counters.

 Top: A 2-story, 4-bedroom European style home features this very bright, airy, and traditional breakfast nook (House Plan #101-1291).

 How about a built-in banquette for the eat-in kitchen?
 This is another stylish idea for casual kitchen dining that a number of interior designers have added to their islands, counter space, and breakfast tables.
-In a small spaces, a built-in also solves storage issues.
+In small spaces, a built-in also solves storage issues.
 Some innovative touches include using a portable island for a table as well as a prep station.

 A built-in banquette booth is the answer for the dining needs in this small kitchen space (Photo Credit: The Anchor on Unsplash).

 During Colonial Times when the upper classes had servants who cooked for them in the kitchen, meals were served in a separate formal dining area.
 With the Industrial Revolution came a lot of technological changes – including cleaner and more-efficient kitchens.
 By the 1930s and ‘40s, kitchen designs became more stylish and featured beautiful interior design.